Request to Join

 In his free time Dr. Noronha enjoys spending time with his wife and 3 young daughters.
 He is an amateur aquarium enthusiast, enjoys exercising, and is still an avid Buffalo Bills fan despite decades of futility.

-Dink Jardine, MD, is a general otolaryngologist working in the southeastern Virginia region.
-She is the immediate past Chair of the Accreditation Council for Graduate Medical Education (ACGME) Council of Review Committee Residents and has served on the ACGME Task Force on Physician Well-Being.
-She is currently active in the ACGME’s Back to Bedside initiative, a new program designed to empower residents and fellows to develop transformative projects to combat resident burnout by fostering meaning in their learning environments through increased meaningful engagement with their patients.
+Dink Jardine, MD, is a general otolaryngologist working in the Eastern North Carolina region.
+She is a past Chair of the Accreditation Council for Graduate Medical Education (ACGME) Council of Review Committee Residents and has served on the ACGME Task Force on Physician Well-Being.
+She is currently active in the ACGME’s Back to Bedside initiative, a program designed to empower residents and fellows to develop transformative projects to combat resident burnout by fostering meaning in their learning environments through increased meaningful engagement with their patients.

-Dr. Jardine has a strong interest in promoting innovation in graduate medical education, fostering resident leadership and mentorship development, and addressing the epidemic of provider burnout by enhancing physician wellbeing.
-She serves as the director for faculty development for her hospital, as the otolaryngology residency program research coordinator, and on multiple educational and provider wellness committees and subcommittees.
+Dr. Jardine has a strong interest in promoting innovation in graduate medical education, faculty development, fostering resident leadership and mentorship development, and addressing the epidemic of provider burnout by enhancing physician wellbeing.
+She DIO for her hospital, serves on multiple educational and provider wellness committees and subcommittees, and was the previous research coordinator for a otolaryngology program.
 Her work has been published in the Journal of Graduate Medical Education, Current Problems in Surgery, and JAMA Otolaryngology Head and Neck Surgery among others.

 Christopher D. Jackson, MD is an academic general internist at Regional One Health in Memphis, TN.
 Additionally, he serves as the assistant program director for ambulatory education and an assistant professor of medicine at the University of Tennessee Health Science Center.